-People wonder about the best size for the project work breakdown structure (WBS).
+People have questions about the best size for the project work breakdown structure (WBS).
 The answer depends on the capabilities of the project team and the complexity of the project.
-The WBS for a very inexperienced project team will lean toward relatively small assignments and, thus, a larger work breakdown structure.
+That’s because those two issues affect the size of the assignments for the project team members.
+The WBS for a very inexperienced project team will lean toward relatively small assignments (2-5 days) and results in a larger work breakdown structure.
 The other extreme is a project team of experienced professionals who are expert in their tasks.
-To avoid micromanaging these experts, you would make relatively large assignments and, therefore, have a much smaller work breakdown structure.
+To avoid micromanaging these experts, you would make relatively large assignments (7-21 days) and, thus, have a much smaller work breakdown structure.
 Main WBS Work Breakdown Structure Page

-In most projects, you have a mix of the two and you will be designing assignments that range from a day or two for a rookie team member to several weeks for an experienced team member.
-You’ll also change the size of assignments based on the team member’s performance.
-For example, a person whom you initially assessed as a rookie does very well and consistently produces high-quality deliverables on time.
-Therefore, you may expand the size of that person’s assignments to give them more decision-making latitude.
+In most projects, you’ll have a mix of your team members’ experience levels.
+So you will be designing assignments that range from a day or two for a rookie team member to several weeks for an experienced team member.
+You’ll also change the size of the assignments based on each team member’s performance.
+For example, let’s say a person whom you initially assessed as a rookie does very well and consistently produces high-quality deliverables on time.
+As a result of their performance, you may expand the size of their assignments to give them more freedom and decision-making latitude.
 You will spend less time evaluating their work because with bigger assignments they are producing deliverables less frequently.
 Many people working on project teams value the expansion of their decision-making freedom with larger assignments.
 That is a great performance reward.

-Now if you’re following the best practices, you’re going to be getting status reports from each of your team members on a weekly basis, no matter the size of their assignment.
+If you’re following project management best practices, you’re going to be getting status reports from each of your team members on a weekly basis.
+The size of their assignment doesn’t matter here.
 When you give someone a large assignment, they’re still reporting on it every week.
 So you aren’t “in the dark” about the status of their assignment for weeks at a time.